-I was called out to dinner late at night for some Korean BBQ in Clayton, just a five minutes drive from home and knew I had to pretty my body to digest a larger than normal amount of meat.
+I was called out to dinner late at night for some Korean BBQ in Clayton, just a five minutes drive from home and knew I had to prepare my body to digest a larger than normal amount of meat.
 On a day to day basis, you’d probably be forgiven to believe that I’m vegetarian.
 But for the love of food and the sake of blogging I’m willing to try, taste and experience new flavours.
-Now I’ve had Korean BBQ at Clayton before but never have I dined at Kang Na Roo and my friend wanted to show me his favourite place for Korean food.
 Kang Na Roo is on the corner of Clayton Rd and a small side street almost next to the train station but on the opposite side.
 Still following me?
 It’s a cosy restaurant that’s large enough to accommodate a decent number of people without feeling too crowded.

 Since my friend was more familiar about this place than I was, I let him place the order.
 I was interested in trying their Bibimbap so he ordered that as well.
-The items on the menu were moderately priced, not cheap but not something I would quite classify as expensive just yet.
-The place was quite generous with their selection of side dishes (below) and free refills which was nice to see (but might be why the prices are just a slightly higher).
+The place was quite generous with their selection of side dishes (below) and free refills which was nice to see.
 The food that we ordered came out in smaller portions that I expected, compared to Kimchi Grandma however it was just the right size for me personally especially if you’re dining for one.

 Beefl Bulgogi (above) was well flavoured and the beef strips were tender.
 Again there was too much oil and I didn’t think it was really necessary to use that much if they didn’t want the meat to stick to the plate.
 It was nice, but I’d prefer if they’d cook the dish in a homemade style.